ReadsSearch Interest

 Each line is shown against its own recent range — in raw volume far more people search "buy Bitcoin".

-Over the past 3 months, "buy Bitcoin" held roughly steady and "is Bitcoin dead" slipped.
+Over the past 3 months, "buy Bitcoin" held roughly steady and "is Bitcoin dead" held roughly steady.

 When the "is Bitcoin dead" line climbs above "buy Bitcoin," fear is winning the search box.
-Buying searches still lead, and the gap is widening.
+Buying searches still lead, and the gap is holding steady.

 Daily views fell over the past month, near the low end of the past year.